Intervention/docs/image/getting_started/introduction.md

 // and insert a watermark for example
 $img->insert('public/watermark.png');

-// finally we save the image as a new image
+// finally we save the image as a new file
 $img->save('public/bar.jpg');
 ```